What are DDoS attacks and why do they happen?

 Hackers may attack your website to extract important personal and business data

-Attack targeted to one or many other businesses as with Shared Hosting, IP is shared with other people and you will be affected if you’re on the same server
+An attack targeting one or many other businesses with the same IP.
+Since Shared Hosting plans include an IP that is shared with other people, you will be affected if you’re on the same server

 How to spot and prevent DDoS attacks?

-A good indication of a possible DDoS attack is a suddenly increased amount of requests, which can be checked in your Order Usage section under the Total Requests tab:
+A good indication of a possible DDoS attack is a sudden increase in the number of requests.
+You can check it in your Order Usage section under the Total Requests tab:

-In case you are seeing a requests’ amount growing exponentially and you weren’t expecting that much traffic, it’s highly recommended to change Cloudflare Security level to Under Attack Mode.
+If you see an exponentially growing amount of requests, and you weren’t expecting that much traffic, it’s highly recommended to change your Cloudflare Security level to Under Attack Mode.
 This will ensure that the majority of these fake requests will be rejected by Cloudflare.

 However, sometimes DDoS attacks can be so big, that we are forced to null route your hosting IP, which deems all websites on this server unavailable.
 Usually, DDoS attacks last no longer than just a few hours.
 In case you don’t want to wait until your IP becomes available again, you can consider a server transfer.

-You can perform server transfer once per month
+You can perform a server transfer once per month

 Another prevention tools are Cloud or VPS Hosting.
-With these, we provide you with dedicated IPs which are less prone to DDoS attacks, although they can still happen if attackers get a hold of your IP.
+With these, we provide you with a dedicated IP, which is less prone to DDoS attacks; although they can still happen if attackers get ahold of your IP.